 The Lower Saxonian Ministry of Education, which had been involved in this initiative since 1991, joined with the City of Hannover to find an unconventional solution.
 An English Language Annex was added to the Hinrich-Wilhelm-Kopf-Schule, a state primary school, on a trial basis.
 Forty-five students were enrolled in grades 1-6, taught by 5 teachers.
-Lessons were given in the building formerly occupied by the British army school.
+Lessons were given in the building formerly used by the British army school.
 The language of instruction was English and the teachers were native speakers.
 The newly recruited staff accomplished the difficult task of combining the demands of the Lower Saxonian School Law with the practices of international education.

 In the 1997/98 school year, ISHR hired its first overseas director, who was instrumental in the integration of the International Baccalaureate Primary Years and Middle Years programs into the ISHR curriculum.
 The school also became a member of the European Council of International Schools (ECIS) and the Association of German International Schools (AGIS).
 During the summer of 1998 many alterations were made to the campus to accommodate the increased enrollment.
 In 1999 ISHR was authorized to deliver the IB Diploma Program and the first senior class graduated in 2001.

 ISHR moved to new premises in the center of the city in 2000.
 The former German grammar school buildings were completely renovated and guaranteed rent-free to the school.
-With this move, ISHR acquired purpose built facilities with a large auditorium, a physical education hall, and space to expand.
+With this move, ISHR acquired purpose-built facilities with a large auditorium, a physical education hall, and space to expand.

 In January of 2002 ISHR received authorization to deliver the IB Middle Years Programme.